Football Features

 Described as “one of the world’s best managers” by Pochettino, and heralded as the coach who “taught me the most” by Simeone, ‘El Loco’ certainly leaves a lasting impression wherever he steps.
 So, it’s no surprise to see three of his former pupils all go on to prosper in the dugout.

-Simeone, as mentioned, has transformed Atleti into a European powerhouse, Pochettino produced something similar at Spurs, reaching the Champions League final last season, and Gallardo has also exceeded expectations at River Plate in Argentina, winning the Copa Libertadores twice, in 2015 and 2018.
-To put that in context, the club (one of the ‘Big Five’ in Argentina) had only won the competition twice in their entire history before ‘El Muñeco’ took charge.
+Simeone, as mentioned, has transformed Atleti into a European powerhouse, Pochettino produced something similar at Spurs, reaching the Champions League final in 2018/19, and Gallardo also exceeded expectations at River Plate in Argentina, winning the Copa Libertadores twice, in 2015 and 2018.
+To put that in context, the club (one of the ‘Big Five’ in Argentina) had only won the competition twice in their entire history before ‘El Muneco’ took charge.

-Gallardo is now one of the most sought-after managers in world football, which is a rarity coming direct from an Argentine dugout, but with two South America Coach of the Year awards to his name, he is hot property.
+Gallardo is now one of the most sought-after managers in world football, which is a rarity coming direct from an Argentine dugout, but with three South America Coach of the Year awards to his name, he is hot property for a reason.

 Chelsea 1996/97